iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 In this blogpost, we discuss primacy bias and its application to off-policy deep reinforcement learning.
 We highlight a subset of results and apply weight resets to a new problem.

 We hope that more examples of primacy bias continue to be discovered and studied.
 Eventually, we would like to identify specific behaviors that are catastrophically memorized and create guiding principles to identify environments that are most at risk of primacy bias.
-Overtime, we hope this might unlock new applications of deep reinforcement learning.
+Overtime we hope this might unlock new applications of deep reinforcement learning.

 Even as the theory continues to develop, there is little harm in attempting periodic weight resets with a high replay ratio to train off-policy RL agents.

 Finally, primacy bias might not always be a bad thing.
-If you decide to walk down an alley and the first thing you notice is how dark and unsanitary it seems then maybe it’s a good idea to turn back.
+If you decide to walk down an alley and the first thing you notice is how dark and unsafe it seems then maybe it’s a good idea to turn back.
 As always, it is an important decision for the modeller to decide if primacy bias should be treated in their problem.

 ## References (To be migrated to bibtex)